singhhitendra337/linux_the_final_boss/Day_11/notes_and_exercises.md

 # Day 11: Pipes, Redirects, Wildcards, and Links

+## Learning Objectives
+By the end of Day 11, you will:
+- Master pipes for command chaining
+- Understand input/output redirection
+- Use wildcards for flexible file operations
+- Create and manage hard and symbolic links
+- Build powerful command combinations

+**Estimated Time:** 3-4 hours

 ## Notes
 - **Why These Tools Matter:**
   - Essential for chaining commands, automating tasks, and flexible file management in Linux.